Optimal Transport for Structure Learning Under Missing Data: Experiments

 \subsection{Simulations}

 We simulate synthetic datasets generating a ground-true DAG from one of the two graph models, Erdos-Rényi (ER) or Scale-Free (SF).
-Each function $f_i$ is constructed from a multi-layer perceptron (MLP) and a multiple index model (MIM) with random coefficients, corresponding to an edge in the causal graph.
+Each function $f_i$ is constructed from a multi-layer perceptron (MLP) and a multiple index model (MIM) with random coefficients.
 We consider a general scenario of non-equal variances, sampling $1000$ observations according to all missing mechanisms: MCAR, MAR and MNAR at $10\%, 30\%, 50\%$ missing rates.
-In the main text, we report the results in MCAR cases with the standard setting of $50$ nodes and $100$ directed edges, using Gaussian noise distribution.
-More results on MAR, MNAR cases as well as experiments with different number of nodes, degrees and noise distributions are reported in Appendix \ref{sup:ablation}.
+In the main text, we report the results in MCAR cases with the standard setting of $50$ nodes and $100$ directed edges, using Gaussian noise.
+More results on MAR, MNAR cases as well as experiments with different graph degrees, noise distributions and acyclicity constraints are reported in Appendix \ref{sup:ablation}.

 \paragraph{Results.} The effectiveness of OTM across various settings is demonstrated in Figures \ref{fig:sim-mcar}, \ref{fig:sim-mar} and \ref{fig:sim-mnar}.
 OTM achieves consistently low SHD scores with the highest/second-highest F$1$-scores.
 Sub-optimality is again observed in the simulations when a causal discovery method is applied on top of existing imputation baselines.
-Throughout our experiments, Iterative imputer still produces the best imputation quality and works best when the missing mechanism is MCAR and missing rate is as low as $10\%$.
-However, the method exhibits inconsistencies in the quality of the estimated DAGs in the other settings.
-This implies that one cannot rely on the imputation quality as a proxy for causal discovery performance under missing data.
-Despite the good performance on linear settings (See Figures \ref{fig:linear}), MissDAG is problematic in our non-linear settings.
+Throughout our simulations, MissForest imputer produces the best imputation quality and works best among the imputers.
+However, the method later exhibits inconsistencies in its efficacy over the other imputation baselines in real-world settings.
+This again demonstrates that naively applying causal discovery on the post-imputed data tends to yield unreliable results.

+On the other hand, MissDAG does not perform well in our non-linear settings although it has good performance on linear settings (See Figures \ref{fig:linear}).
 The key challenge arises from the intractability of the posterior distribution and non-trivial computation of likelihood expectation.
-MissDAG resorts to approximate posterior, concretely rejection sampling to fill in the missing values in the E steps.
+MissDAG resorts to an approximate posterior, which requires rejection sampling to fill in the missing values in the E steps.
 Our empirical evidence reveals that MissDAG still performs adequately in the simulated settings with possibly minor misspecifications.
 However, as we transition to real-world cases, the challenges become more pronounced, highlighting the limitations of the sampling process in practical scenarios.